 If you’re daunted by the idea of spine surgery, but you know you need care, consider minimally invasive spine surgery with Polaris Spine & Neurosurgery Center.
-With locations in Sandy Springs, College Park, and Bethlehem, Georgia, the practice uses the ExcelsiusGPS® Globus robotic surgery system to perform outpatient spine surgeries.
+With locations in Sandy Springs, College Park, and Johns Creek, Georgia, the practice uses the ExcelsiusGPS® Globus robotic surgery system to perform outpatient spine surgeries.
 At Polaris Spine & Neurosurgery Center, you can receive surgery and go home all in the same day.
 To undergo spine surgery on the cutting edge, call or book a consultation online today.

 As technology advances, so do the possibilities for minimally invasive spine surgery.
 In the hands of the expert team at Polaris Spine & Neurosurgery Center, you can receive minimally invasive spine surgery to treat or correct conditions such as: